chichilku/chichilku3/docs/map.md

     ~/.chichilku/chichilku3/maps/mapname.zip

-And a base64 encoded txt file of the zp at
+And a base64 encoded txt file of the zip at

     ~/.chichilku/chichilku3/maps_b64/mapname_checksum.zip